lprfacial247/eclipse-ubuntu-2204/readme.txt

 		[ rosmake --target=eclipse-project --specified-only * ]
 	If you need to convert deeper nested packages or multiple stacks at once be encouraged to use this eclipse projects bash script for subdirectories.

+	Bash script to generate eclipse projects for all ROS projects in the current directory.

+	"make-eclipse-projects.bash"

+	[
+		#!/usr/bin/env bash

+		echo "Generating eclipse projects for all ROS projects in this directory" for MKFILE in `find $PWD -name Makefile`; do DIR=`dirname $MKFILE`
+		    echo $DIR
+		    cd $DIR
+		    make eclipse-project
+		done
+	]

 2.2 Catkin-y approach
-	If you are using catkin, you do not have the possibility to use make eclipse-project.
+	If you are using catkin, you do not have the possibility to use make "eclipse-project".
 You need to execute:

 		[ catkin_make --force-cmake -G"Eclipse CDT4 - Unix Makefiles" ]